By-Products of a Lifestyle Obsession

 For the moment, this is more note to myself for the future than anything else, but also hoping it will help me reflect a bit and be more mindful of purchases (and the quality and longevity of those purchases).
 In particular, quality was something almost universal amongst everything that made the cut (slightly correlated with cost, but not exclusively so.).
 I do like the idea of fewer, better items that last than things with almost baked-in obsolescence.

-While it may seem obvious being said, using things as a means to help me express what I’m trying to accomompliush in my life, rather than as a means of attempting to express an identity or cheap economic signalling (which is something we all struggle with - purchases as means of expressing identity) is something I want to get better at doing.
-Hard to do for any of us with so much advertising inventing reasons for us purchasing things we probably don’t need.
+While it may seem obvious being said, using things as a means to help me accomplish things in my life, rather than as a means of attempting to express an identity or cheap economic signalling (which is something we all struggle with - purchases as means of expressing identity)

 As they say in Fight Club, here’s to never being complete.